cspenceret/Project1/Ansible/Web Install.md

 ## Overview

-This procedure is to use Ansible playbook that installs Docker and configures a web VM's with the DVWA web app.
+This procedure is to use Ansible playbook that installs Docker and configures web VM's with the DVWA web app.

 ## Prerequistes